Skip to content

 }

-Your plugin can add its own settings or extend existing ones:
+Your package can add its own settings or extend existing ones:

 private function registerSettingsSchemas(): self